Heroes Helping Heroes

-AHERO was conceived and founded by Captain Lee Stuckey, U.S. Marine Corps (Active Duty).
-Captain Stuckey has served three combat tours in Iraq, and is currently at Camp Lejeune, NC.
-Capt.
+AHERO was conceived and founded by Major Lee Stuckey, U.S. Marine Corps (Active Duty).
+Maj.
+Stuckey has served three combat tours in Iraq, and is currently at Camp Lejeune, NC.
+Maj.
 Stuckey has been awarded the Purple Heart (for wounds received in Iraq), Bronze Star, Navy and Marine Corps Commendation Medal with a "V" device for Actions of Valor during combat, Outstanding Volunteer Service Medal, Combat Action Ribbon and other military ribbons/medals for outstanding service.

 Lee suffered a brain injury from an Improvised Explosive Device (IED) in 2007.
 Lee's brain injury, coupled with the emotional trauma of several combat deployments, led him to the edge of suicide.
 Lee was tired of dealing with the nightmares and stress and put a gun to his head.
 As he was pulling the trigger, his cell phone rang and displayed the word "Mom."
 He immediately dropped the pistol and realized he needed help.